evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 `ls -l`
 Now each file gets its own line with the name of the file on the right side.
 You should see some letters and numbers which specify who can access and manipulate each file, and also the file size and date that the file was last modified.

 Sometimes we need to see what is inside a file.
+For text files you can use the more command to scroll through the file from the begining.
+Type this:
+`more `**filename**
+where **filename** is the full name (including the suffix) of a file you can see in this directory.
+You can use the spacebar to scroll down or type `q` to return to the prompt.